sporto/elm-tutorial/010_foundations/union_types.md

   ...
 ```

-In here we are saying that the `a` stand-in should be of type `Int`, note the `Answer Int` signature.
+In here we are saying that the `a` stand-in should be of type `Int` by using  the `Answer Int` signature.

 So later we will be able to call respond with: